motocodeltd/MCAssertReflectiveEqual/README.md

 [![License](https://img.shields.io/cocoapods/l/MCAssertReflectiveEqual.svg?style=flat)](http://cocoapods.org/pods/MCAssertReflectiveEqual)
 [![Platform](https://img.shields.io/cocoapods/p/MCAssertReflectiveEqual.svg?style=flat)](http://cocoapods.org/pods/MCAssertReflectiveEqual)

 MCAssertReflectiveEqual is a function that can be used to write swift test assertions.
-It works very similarly to XCTAssertEqual but doesn't require Equatable items and uses reflection instead.
+It works very similarly to XCTest's XCTAssertEqual but doesn't require Equatable items and uses reflection instead.
 Therefore you don't need to write neither equals functions that your production code does not require, and you don't need to assert multiple individual fields.